Trojan Awakener: Detecting Dormant Malicious Hardware Using Laser Logic State Imaging (Extended Version): Discussion

 \subsubsection{PCB Modifications}

-We had to replace the voltage regulator on the Kintex-7 \ac{dut} with an external one that can be modulated for our experiments.
+In order to reach modulation frequencies of \SI{80}{\kilo\hertz} and higher, we had to replace the voltage regulator on the Kintex-7 and UltraScale \acp{dut} with an external one.
 However, on the PolarFire \ac{dut}, we could leverage the on-\ac{pcb} regulator for the modulation, requiring no modifications on the \ac{pcb}.
 Consequently, by using a suitable voltage regulator on the \ac{pcb}, there is no need to provide the modulated voltage from an external source.

-During our investigations, we observed that a higher modulation of the supply voltage produces a clearer \ac{llsi} image, and consequently, also a shorter pixel dwell time is needed.
-To maximize the modulation inside the chip, we had to remove the larger decoupling capacitors from the \ac{pcb}.
-However, the installation of jumpers or other switches on the \ac{pcb} to disable the capacitors on demand might be a solution to this problem.
+During our investigations, we observed that a higher modulation of the supply voltage produces a clearer \ac{llsi} image, and consequently, a shorter pixel dwell time is sufficient.
+Moreover, a higher modulation frequency can further reduce the pixel dwell time, leading to faster scan times.
+The \ac{pcb} and the die interposer \ac{pcb}, however, are designed to compensate spikes and smooth undesired peaks and fluctuations of the supply voltage.
+For this purpose, decoupling capacitors of different sizes are connected between the supply voltage rail and ground, effectively acting as low-pass filters.